About Wart Removal

 Warts are non-cancerous skin growths caused by viral infections in the skin.
-Some warts are treatable with over-the-counter medications, but others need advanced medical treatments to remove the wart.
-Viruses causing warts are called human papilloma virus (HPV) and normally are skin-colored bumps that expand out from the top layer of skin.
-There are three types of warts:
+Some are treatable with over-the-counter medications, but others need advanced medical treatments to remove them.
+Viruses causing them are called human papilloma virus (HPV) and normally are skin-colored bumps that expand out from the top layer of skin.
+There are three types:

 - Common warts